Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

-The USGA are renowned for setting up US Open courses to be brutally punishing, often controversially so.
+The USGA has been renowned for setting up US Open courses to be brutally punishing, often controversially so.

-In this piece we take a look at eight controversial moments from previous US Open tournaments.
+In this piece we take a look at eight controversial moments from previous US Open tournaments, from extreme course setups to hole locations and rules controversies.

 1 – Oakmont 1994